ellcrane/will-it-close/README.md

 <!-- ![Review buckets](images/9_buckets.png) -->
 <img src="images/9_buckets.png" width="600"/>

-In order to get more granular features, I bucketed the reviews into 1-star, 2-4 star, and 5-star and then did TFIDF, so the features looked like [# of stars]: [word] (5-star: “service”, etc.).
+In order to get more granular features, I put the reviews into 1-star, 2-4 star, and 5-star buckets and then did TFIDF, so each feature was titled with this format: [# of stars]: [word] (5-star: “service”, etc.).
 In order to limit the total number of features, I only used the most frequent 100 words from each star bucket for open restaurants, then did the same for closed restaurants.
 This resulted in a total of 322 features.

 <!-- ![Review top features](images/10_review_top_features.png) -->
 <img src="images/10_review_top_features.png" width="600"/>